balena-io-modules/livepush/README.md

 possible multistage build (`[]` for single stage dockerfiles) and an initialised handle to a docker daemon via [Dockerode](https://github.com/apocas/dockerode).

+The `skipContainerRestart` flag will stop livepush from restarting the running container after performing a livepush.
+This can be useful when the main process has some kind of watch mode, for example `webpack-dev-server`, or `node-supervisor`.

 #### performLivepush